-1. Introduction
+1. Introduction.
 This paper is concerned with the numerical solution of optimization problems defined on Riemannian manifolds where the objective function may be nonsmooth.
-Such problems arise in a variety of applications, e.g., in computer vision, signal processing, motion and structure estimation and numerical linear algebra; see for instance [1, 2, 19, 28].
+Such problems arise in a variety of applications, e.g., in computer vision, signal processing, motion and structure estimation, and numerical linear algebra; see, for instance, [1, 2, 20, 30].

-In the linear case, it is well known that the line search strategy is one of the basic iterative approaches to find a local minimum of an objective function.
+It is well known that the line search strategy is one of the basic iterative approaches to find a local minimum of an objective function defined on a linear space.
 For smooth functions defined on linear spaces, each iteration of a line search method computes a search direction and then shows how far to move along that direction.
-Let $f: \mathbb{R}^n \to \mathbb{R}$ be a smooth function and the direction p be given, define
+Let $f : \mathbb{R}^n \to \mathbb{R}$ be a smooth function and the direction p be given, and define

-$$\phi(\alpha) = f(x + \alpha p).$$
+$$b(\alpha) = f(x + \alpha p)$$

-The problem that finds a step size in the direction p such that $\phi(\alpha) \leq \phi(0)$ is just line search about $\alpha$ .
-If we find $\alpha$ such that the objective function in the direction p is minimized, such a line search is called an exact line search.
-If we choose $\alpha$ such that the objective function has an acceptable descent amount, such a line search is called an inexact line search.
-Theoretically, an exact line search may not accelerate a line search algorithm due to, such as, the hemstitching phenomenon.
+The problem that finds a step size in the direction p such that $\phi(\alpha) \leq \phi(0)$ is just line search about α .
+If we find α such that the objective function in the direction pis minimized, such a line search is called an exact line search.
+If we choose α such that the objective function has an acceptable descent amount, such a line search is called an inexact line search.
+Theoretically, an exact line search may not accelerate a line search algorithm due to, for example, the hemstitching phenomenon.
 Practically, exact optimal step sizes generally cannot be found, and it is also expensive to find almost exact step sizes.
 Therefore the inexact line search with less computation load is highly popular.